maksokami/HP-ThinClient-Home-Network-Example/README.md

 - (optional)External USB drive for Plex server video storage ~$40

 ## Software choice
 - Lvl1 hypervisor on Thin Client: VmWare ESXI.
-Other options to look at: KVM and Proxmox VE, XEN, Hyper-V Althoug ESXI doesn't support Realtek NIC in the HP Thin cliet, it's fairly easy to add the driver in the older ESXI version:
+Other options to look at: KVM and Proxmox VE, XEN, Hyper-V.
+Although ESXI doesn't support Realtek NIC in the HP Thin cliet, it's fairly easy to add the driver in the older ESXI version:

 - Firewall: OpnSense.
 Alternatives: PfSense
 - Plex server: Ubuntu LTS